flemay/3musketeers/docs/guide/docker.md

 ## Docker development is slow

 Mounting volumes with Docker on Mac or Windows can be slow.
 For instance, developing a rails application.
-A handy tool which can help solve this problem is [docker-sync][linkDockerSync]
+A handy tool which can help solve this problem is [docker-sync&#8599;][linkDockerSync]

 On Mac, using the `native_osx` strategy can also help.
 The Docker Compose file would look like the following: